INTERVIEW BY MARKO SYRJÄLÄ

 That’s something that the fans have been waiting for like forever.

 Like forever, right.
 I don’t want to do cover tunes.
-I told him I want to write original material that would be the material that would appeal to the audience, not something trying to be something we’re not.
-Not try to be today’s flavor.
+I told him I want to write original material that would be the material that would appeal to the audience, not something trying to be something we’re not—not trying to be today’s flavour.
 Not try to change into something else.
 Just be ourselves.

 Do you have any idea who’s going to handle the vocals on Kulick album?
 You both brothers are quite capable of doing some vocals by yourself too, right?